Chelmsford City F.C.: Reserve team

 When Chelmsford City was formed in 1938 it entered a reserve team into the Eastern Counties League.
 After World War II, the team were champions in 1946–47, 1947–48 and 1948–49 (a season in which they also won the East Anglian Cup), going unbeaten in the first season.
 They also played in the London League between 1945 and 1948, winning the Premier Division in 1946–47 and 1947–48.
 Although the team's later years in the ECL were not as successful, they won the League Cup in 1960–61, before withdrawing in 1963 after losing the title to Lowestoft Town on goal average.
 They then joined the Metropolitan League, winning the league title and Professional Cup in 1967–68 before being disbanded in 1969 to reduce the club's running costs.
 However, the reserves were resurrected briefly in 1970–71 and then again in 1976 when the team joined the Essex Senior League, in which they played until 1990.
 The reserve team then joined the Essex & Herts Border Combination League and was disbanded again in 1997.
 Resurrected again in 2004, the reserve team rejoined the Border Combination, before moving to the Capital League in 2007.
 In 2014, the reserve team returned to the Essex & Herts Border Combination.
 In June 2021, the club confirmed the reserve side would enter the Essex & Suffolk Border League Premier Division.
+In June 2023, after two seasons in the Essex & Suffolk Border League, the club withdrew from the league.